CastenettoA/nerdz-ng/CONTRIBUTING.md

 ### General
 1. Follow your best programming standard
-2. Be sure to follow the pattern that you see on this repository, to not reinvent the well and where possibile to improve things.
+2. Be sure to follow the pattern that you see on this repository, do not reinvent the well and where possibile to improve things.

 ### Front-end
 1. Generally make sure to apply the IBM Carbon Design System guidelines for the front-end part.
 For example use for colors the colors token and for spacing the spacing token.